What is placenta previa?

 The kind of treatment you will have depends on:

 If you are bleeding, you may have to stay in the hospital.
-When your baby is mature enough, or if too much bleeding is putting you or your baby in danger, your baby will be delivered.
-Doctors always do a cesarean section when there is a placenta previa.
-This is because the placenta can be disturbed with a vaginal delivery, and it can cause severe bleeding.
+If you are close to your due date, your baby will be delivered.
+Doctors always do a C-section when there is a placenta previa at the time of delivery.
+A vaginal delivery could disturb the placenta and cause severe bleeding.

 eMedicineHealth Medical Reference from Healthwise